ThomasGareau/thomasgareau/_pages/about.md

 ## Research Interests

-My research is motivated by a strong interest in the formation and evolution of political attitudes and party politics across Quebec, Canada, the United States, and other post-industrial democracies.
-Specifically, my research interests extend to inquiries surrounding the politics of inequality, "welfare chauvinism," political attitudes toward the welfare state, and the political economy of housing.
-My methodological toolkit includes survey experiments, causal inference, and the analysis of large-scale survey data.
+I am driven by a deep interest in the mechanisms shaping the formation and evolution of political attitudes and the transformations of welfare states in Quebec, Canada, the United States and other post-industrial democracies.
+My research agenda examines how ongoing changes in economic structures and labour markets are reshaping political cleavages and welfare regimes.
+I also engage with questions related to territorial identities, changes in party systems, the origins of the "diploma divide," and the political economy of housing.